lunatiique/tarea2-communiKen/README.md

 ## Project Setup

-To be able to run the project, you first need to install these two elements on your device :
+To be able to run the project, you first need to install these three softwares on your device :

 - [bun](https://bun.sh/docs/installation)
 - [Python](https://www.python.org/downloads/)